-- Shoes: Students must wear socks and close-toed shoes.
+Shoes: Students must wear socks and close-toed shoes.
 No slippers, flip-flops, or sandals with open toe fronts are allowed.
-Students should be able to put their own shoes on, so those that cannot tie laces should wear shoes with Velcro, snap, or zipper closures. - Jewelry: For the safety of the children, no jewelry except stud earrings and watches will be allowed.
-Bracelets, necklaces, and rings can pose a safety hazard, especially on the playground. - Clothing: Clothing should be checked for drawstrings, chains, or even loose belts that can cause entrapment or injury, especially on the playground.
+Students should be able to put their own shoes on, so those that cannot tie laces should wear shoes with Velcro, snap, or zipper closures.

-- Hair/Makeup: Students may not wear excessive makeup and hairstyles should be modest and well-groomed. - Nail polish is allowed at school, however artificial nails are not allowed.
+- Jewelry: For the safety of the children, no jewelry except stud earrings and watches will be allowed.
+Bracelets, necklaces, and rings can pose a safety hazard, especially on the playground. - Clothing: Clothing should be checked for drawstrings, chains, or even loose belts that can cause entrapment or injury, especially on the playground. - Hair/Makeup: Students may not wear excessive makeup and hairstyles should be modest and well-groomed. - Nail polish is allowed at school, however artificial nails are not allowed.
 Nails must be a short length for safety. - Weather: Please dress your child according to the weather, as students will go outside for recess on a daily basis, unless it is raining, the heat index is over 103°F or the wind chill is below 37°F. (If the heat index is between 98-102°F, students will go out only briefly.)

 Parents are expected to make sure that their child is in compliance with the school dress code.
-If students are not in compliance, parents will be notified and may be obliged to bring the appropriate articles of clothing to school.
+If students are not in compliance, parents will be notified by their teacher and may be obliged to bring the appropriate articles of clothing to school.
+Continued negligence should be brought to the attention of the administration.
 Please note that there is a dress uniform code that will be enforced every Friday for elementary and middle school students.